 From: ‘Hey Stoopid’ (1992)

 We move on with our Top 10 Monster Songs countdown with a master of the form, and the godfather of shock-rock, Alice Cooper.
 The Rock and Roll Hall of Famer has welcomed many nightmares over the course of his remarkable five-decade-plus career.
 This popular latter-day single references arguably the most famous man-made monster of all time.

 From: ‘Uncle Meat’ (1969)

-Alice Cooper’s first benefactor, Frank Zappa (he signed the fledgling future shock rocker to his first recording contract with his Straight Records), directed the bulk of his energy towards amusing and abusing listeners with his half-comic/half-caustic brand of avant-garde satire.
-But his allegorical testimonial to that big, scary ape, King Kong, gains him entry to our list on the strength of the six versions covering Uncle Meat’s fourth vinyl side.
+Alice Cooper benefactor Frank Zappa signed the fledgling future shock rocker to his first recording contract with his Straight Records.
+Otherwise, he directed the bulk of his energy toward amusing and abusing listeners with his half-comic/half-caustic brand of avant-garde satire.
+Zappa's allegorical testimonial to that big, scary ape, King Kong, gains him entry to our list on the strength of the six versions covering Uncle Meat’s fourth vinyl side.

 From: ‘Master of Puppets’ (1986)